 Phytowhat?
-I know it is a mouthful word, but in essence they are compounds found in plants and vegetables (mostly) that have benefitial effects in health (such as acting like antioxidants) and decreasing the risk of certain diseases.
+I know it is a mouthful word, but in essence they are compounds found in plants and vegetables (mostly) that have benefitial effects in health.
+One of the most well-known are antioxidants.

 Huel is rich in phytonutrients, namely, lycopene (antioxidant), lutein (antioxidant), zeaxanthin (prevention of macular degeneration), ferulic acid (antibacterial), avenathramides (anti-inflammatory), lignans (reduced carciovascular disease), tocols (antioxidants), phytic acid (antioxidant) and beta-glucans (lower blood cholesterol).